Brett-Anderson-Software-Solutions/JustFixIt-App-Project/Business Analysis.md

 # 5. Preliminary operational concept of proposed system
 ## 5.1 Preliminary operational concept
 ### a) operational policies and constraints;
+  * In accordance with business operational policies, the system will ensure same day communication with clients.
+The business operates strictly within Southwest Florida, particularly Collier and Lee counties.
+The platform will inform potential clients on these geographical limits before allowing them to request an estimate or begin communications with the business.
 ### b) description of the proposed system;
+  * The system will consist of a single-point-of-access platform that showcases products and services offered.
+The platform will also enable open communication between the business and clients and will be the primary communication method for clients.
+The system will facilitate opening new projects as clients will be able to request estimates through the platform.
 ### c) modes of system operation;
+  * The system will have the following modes of operation:
+    * Discovery - Users will explore products and services offered on the platform.
+    * Communication - Users will be able to communicate directly with the business through the platform.
+    * Scheduling/Requests - Users can request estimates from the business and request a specific date and time preferred.
 ### d) user classes and other involved personnel; and
+  * The primary user class will be clients of the business as they will use the platform for discovery, communication, and requests.
+The owner and supervisors of the business will also use the platform for communication with clients and evaluating estimate requests for scheduling purposes.
 ### e) support environment.
+  * The development firm (myself) will provide support throughout employee training for use of the system.
+The firm will also provide long-term support and maintenance for the system throughout the life of the system.
 ## 5.2 Preliminary operational scenarios
 # 6. Other preliminary life-cycle concepts
 ## 6.1 Preliminary acquisition concept